Neomycin/polymyxin B/bacitracin

 Neomycin/polymyxin B/bacitracin, also known as triple antibiotic ointment, and sold under the brand name Neosporin, among others, is an antibiotic medication used to reduce the risk of infections following minor skin injuries.
 It contains the three antibiotics neomycin, polymyxin B, and bacitracin.
 It is for topical use.

 Possible side effects include itchiness and skin rash, and in rare cases hearing loss.
 It is relatively broad spectrum, being effective against both Gram-negative and Gram-positive bacteria.

 The combination is available over the counter in the US and Canada.
 In 2023, it was the 367th most commonly prescribed medication in the United States, with more than 15,000 prescriptions.

 Medical uses

 Neomycin/polymyxin B/bacitracin ointment is reported to be a safe and effective topical agent for preventing infections in minor skin trauma.

 It is used for burns, scratches, cuts, and minor skin infections.
 The use of neomycin/polymyxin B/bacitracin, decreases infection rates in minor-contaminated wounds (hence for external use only).

 Side effects

 It has been shown to cause contact dermatitis in some cases.

 Antibiotic-resistant bacteria

 Concern exists that its use contributes to the emergence of antibiotic-resistant bacteria (the US is the only large market for the ointment).
 For instance, it may increase the prevalence of methicillin-resistant Staphylococcus aureus (MRSA) bacteria, specifically the highly lethal ST8:USA300 strain.

+A study of Staphylococcus aureus, coagulase-negative staphylococci, Pseudomonas aeruginosa, Escherichia coli and other Enterobacterales clinical isolates from the US in 1997-2002 showed that triple ointment resistance remained rare (5%) in Staphylococcus aureus and absent in other species, despite the triple antibiotic ointment having been available for use since 1952.
+The reason was either because neomycin did not select for resistance to other aminoglycosides or the combination of the three antibiotics minimized resistance selection.
+Clinical isolates from Australia, where the triple ointment had not been available showed comparable low or absence of resistance in the same species in 2002-2003.